Christosgm/Robotic-Platform-Assignment-2019/README.md

 # Robotic-Platform-Project-2019

-Compile using the command: gcc -o filename filename.c -lquadmath.
+Compile using the command: $gcc -o filename filename.c -lquadmath.

-After comparing the initial program's values with those of a simple Matlab script, it is evident for the calculations needed, the maximum of 80-bit precision that C can provide with long double is not enough.
-Quadmath library is needed to support 128-bit float precision with _Float128.
-So you must have it installed to compile the C scripts.
-Install quadmath library using sudo apt install m4.
+quadmath.h library is needed to support 128-bit float precision with _Float128.
+You must have it installed to compile the C scripts.
+Install quadmath.h library using $sudo apt install m4.

 All programs output a .txt file with the data for the plots of the chosen method.